RULE 5. Continuing Legal Education ("CLE")

 (a) CLE Credit.

-(A) Qualifying professionalism education topics include professional responsibility, legal ethics, substance abuse and mental health issues, diversity awareness in the legal profession, and malpractice and bar complaint avoidance topics including law office and file management, client relations, and client trust account administration.
+(A) Qualifying professionalism education topics include, among other things, professional responsibility, legal ethics, substance abuse and mental health issues, diversity awareness in the legal profession, and legal malpractice and bar complaint avoidance topics including law office and file management, client relations, and client trust account administration.

-(2) An attorney who completes more than 11 credit hours in a calendar year may carry forward up to 10 credit hours to satisfy the requirement of the following year, provided that the ethics or professionalism education requirement of Rule 5(a)(1) is satisfied for each calendar year.
+(2) An attorney who completes more than 12 credit hours in a calendar year may carry forward up to 10 credit hours to satisfy the requirement of the following year, provided that the ethics or professionalism and harassment/discrimination credit requirements of Rule 5(a)(1) are satisfied for each calendar year.

-(3) The requirement of Rule 5(a)(1) may be met only by teaching (as provided in subsection (8)), attending courses or completing any CLE activity entitled to credit as provided in Rule 5(c) and (d); provided that no more than one half of the credit hours required in any reporting period may be earned through in-house courses, self-study, or a combination thereof.
+(3) The requirement of Rule 5(a)(1) may be met only by teaching (as provided in subsection (8)), attending courses or completing any CLE activity entitled to credit as provided in Rule 5(c) and (d); provided that no more than five credit hours required in any reporting period may be earned through in-house courses, self-study, or a combination thereof.

 (5) The following individuals otherwise subject to this rule are exempted from its requirements: